 Get Estimates of All Repairs

 When it comes to foreclosed homes, repairs are pretty much inevitable and can include everything from leaks, mold and pests to broken heating and air conditioning systems.
 Before you buy, be sure to get all the damage assessed and estimates on repairs from professional contractors so you know what you’re getting into.
 This is especially important if you’re considering flipping the home.
 When flipping the home, whether it’s with an agent or you’re doing it independently, you want to be aware of every single detail, big and small, to ensure you don’t have any surprises that could halt your flip.
-While owner-occupants who sell their homes have to tell you anything they’re aware of that’s wrong with them, banks that repossess them don’t, and they’re not likely to have a lot of knowledge about its condition.
+While owner-occupants who sell their homes have to tell you anything they’re aware of what’s wrong with them, banks that repossess them don’t, and they’re not likely to have a lot of knowledge about its condition.

 Know What Similar Homes are Selling For